WrestleCon: History and organization

 Originally scheduled for April 2–5, the 2020 event was cancelled due to the COVID-19 pandemic.

 Due to the lingering pandemic, WrestleCon was not held in 2021.
 It returned in 2022 during WrestleMania 38 weekend.

-In 2022, Impact Wrestling began promoting events as part of WrestleCon, partnering with different promotions to produce "Multiverse" shows.
+In 2022, Impact Wrestling, since reverted to its past branding as Total Nonstop Action Wrestling, began promoting events as part of WrestleCon, partnering with different promotions to produce "Multiverse" shows.